 La Vitrola – Long considered the best and romantic restaurant in the old walled city, La Vitrola is also part Cuban jazz club, part lounge.
 Old historic photos and ceiling fans give the impression of Old Havana, while the finely executed Franco-Caribbean dishes are mouthwatering, though come with a price.
 It’s just around the corner from Gabriel Garcia Marquez’s house and the Santa Clara Monastery.

 La Casa de Socorro – packs in the local lunch crowd with huge servings of traditional Colombian fare such as cazuela, a seafood stew in a coconut milk base that comes with fried plantains and the ever-present coconut rice.
-It’s on Calle 25 (aka Calle Larga) in the Getsemani neighborhood near the convention center and definitely worth visiting.
+It’s on Calle 25 (aka Calle Larga) in the Getsemani neighborhood near the convention center and worth visiting.

 Cartagena’s Top Club